 The Design Team needed an EMC filter of the highest quality.
 In addition the space envelope allowed for the filter was very small.

 Chris Hargreaves, Senior Electronics Designer for James H. Heal contacted his EMC Test House who suggested we try REO UK of Craven Arms who manufactures a wide range of filters and had provided solutions for a number of its customers previously.

 “A check on REO’s web site and a telephone call resulted in a suitably rated single-phase filter that could fit into the space allowed being shipped from stock.
 This was fitted to the Accudry2 and following re-testing, received a pass certificate.

 Since then James H. Heal has installed REO filters in all its Accudry2 dryers and has also adopted a 3-phase unit for its new ‘Gyrowash’ which batch washes fabric samples in different solutions simultaneously – sometimes with steel balls for accelerated abrasion testing.

-For further information on EMC filters, and related topics, visit the REO web site and download Handbooks from the extensive library available.
-REO’s filters can be purchased off-line directly from the company’s web site.
+For further information on EMC filters, and related topics, visit the REO website and download Handbooks from the extensive library available.